jina-ai/examples/fashion-example-query/README.md

     1	        Trouser
     2	        Pullover

- We will create a separate index per category, so each category will have its own Yaml file.
+ We will create a separate index per category, so each category will have its own YAML file.
 We can then index the data updating its label

  ```python
 d.tags.update({'label': get_mapped_label(label_int)})
 ```

 This is where you could tweak the code if you would like to see only one category.
-For example if you would like to see only pullovers, you could do something like this
+For example if you would like to see only pullovers, you could do something like this:

  ![alt text](.github/images/filter.png "Pullover filter")